-Property Value Description Previous in Container Applies macro to the previous object in the container based on the currently selected object or objects in the container.
+Property Value Description Next in Container Applies macro to the next object in the container based on the currently selected object or objects in the container.
+If multiple objects in the container are selected, the object with the highest position index is used as the starting point from which to determine the next in container.
+If the currently selected object is the last in the container, this operation wraps to the beginning when selecting the next in container.
+Previous in Container Applies macro to the previous object in the container based on the currently selected object or objects in the container.
 If multiple objects in the container are selected, the object with the lowest position index is used as the starting point from which to determine the previous in container.
 If the currently selected object is the first in the container, this operation wraps to the end when selecting the previous in container.
 By Identifier Applies macro to the object indicated by the Item Identifier property.
 All Items Applies macro to all items in all containers.
 No Items (De- select All) Applies macro to no items (requires a Selection Change operation in the macro to select an object).

-Table 8-9: Selection Type Property Values
+Table 8-13: The Selection Type Property Values (Continued)

-As Table 8-9 indicates, several Selection Change properties deal with containers (for more information, see "About Containers" on page 167).
+As Table 8-13 indicates, several Selection Change properties deal with containers (for more information, see "About Containers" on page 176).
 For example, if the Container property is set to Data Space, a Selection Change operation with a Selection Type property of All in Container selects all visualizations.

-The Selection Mode property indicates the selection upon which the macro will act when you run it.
-This property can have the following values (Table 8-10):
+The Selection mode property indicates the selection upon which the macro will act when you run it.
+This property can have the following values (Table 8-14):

-Property Value Description New Selection Makes the current object the selection Add to Selection Adds the current object to the selection Remove from Selection Removes the current object from the selection
+Property Value Description New Selection Makes the current object the selection Add to Selection Adds the current object to the selection

-Table 8-10: Selection Mode Property Values
+Table 8-14: The Selection Mode Property Values